 Figure 2-6.
 Range of percent change in population for Montana’s 56 counties.
 Tribal reservation boundaries are shown in red.

-Health outcomes for Montana’s Native communities are worse than for its non-Native communities.
-For example, the death rate among the leading causes of premature death in Montana is much higher for American Indian residents than for white residents (MTDPHHS 2017).
-The life expectancy for Montana American Indians is nearly 20 yr less than for white residents; rates of death from diabetes, cancer, heart disease, cirrhosis and injury are all substantially higher (MTHCF undated).
-Table 2-2 illustrates these discrepancies in health outcomes for Montana’s Native communities (ref?).
+Health outcomes for Montana’s Native American? communities are worse than for other communities.
+For example, the rate of premature death is much higher for American Indians than for white residents (MTDPHHS 2017).
+The life expectancy for Montana American Indians is nearly 20 yr and rates of death from diabetes, cancer, heart disease, cirrhosis and injury are substantially higher than white residents (MTHCF undated).
+Table 2-2 compares the discrepancies in health outcomes for Montana’s different ethnic and racial groups (ref?).